adegroote/hyper/doc/man/hyperc.rst

         Remove any generated files.
 :-h, --help:
 		Displays information about **hyperc** use.
-:-v <level>:
+:-v:
         Increases the verbosity of the **hyperc** compiler.
 :-I, --include-path <input_path>:
 		Add *input_dir* in the list of paths **hyperc** searches agent description.
-By default, it only searches in the
+By default, it searches in paths specified in HYPER_INCLUDE_PATH and in the ${HYPER_ROOT}/share/hyper directory.
-		${PREFIX}/share/hyper directory.
 :-e, --extension  <extension>:
 		Loads the compiler extension *<extension>* before starting the real compilation phase.
 It allows to parse properly tagged functions, and